JrPribs/SmarterStarter/CODING_STANDARDS/angular-state-architecture.md

 # Angular State Architecture and Data Flow

+> This document provides detailed architectural guidance for state management.
+For quick reference, see the [Angular Cheat Sheet](./angular-cheat-sheet.md).
+For implementation rules, see [Angular Coding Standards](./angular_coding_standards.md).

 ## Overview

 This document outlines our application's state management architecture and the recommended data flow patterns.
 Following these patterns ensures consistent, maintainable, and predictable state management across the application.